pkutaj/pkutaj.github.io/_posts/2021-02-26-Document-Python-Functions-with-Docstrings.md

 ### 3. tools
 * e.g. Sphinx is a tool that builds HTML documentation from Python docstrings
-* each tool, however, mandates its prefered docstring format
+* each tool, however, mandates its preferred docstring format

 #### 3.1.
 Google's Python Styleguide format
 * amendable to being machine parsed
-* readable at consile
+* readable at console
 * they go in detail to describe docstrings for
     * module
     * function